squibchannel/twitch-tracker-search/README.md

 1. Simply visit [Twitch Tracker Search](https://squibchannel.github.io/twitch-tracker-search/) in your web browser.
 2. Enter the name of the Twitch channel you want to search for in the input field.
 3. Hit the "Search" button.
-4. You'll see basic information about the channel, including its name, logo, follower count, and viewer count.
+4. You'll see basic information about the channel, such as total followers and average viewers.

 ## Disclaimer